Girella tricuspidata: Habitat and biology

 G. tricuspidata is found in shallow coastal and estuarine waters where the frequently congregate in large schools in the vicinity of rocky outcrops and jetties.
 The small juveniles use seagrass beds to hide from predators.
 The species use their small sharp, incisor-like teeth for grazing on seaweed and algae such as Enteromorpha intestinalis, Ulva lactuca, Ulva intestinalis and sea cabbage, and use a band of crushing teeth which are used to grind algae.
-While primarily consuming algae, the species is an opportunistic omnivore, feeding on other food items like small crustaceans, pipi, mussels and worms.
+While primarily consuming algae, the species is an opportunistic omnivore, feeding on other food items like small crustaceans, pipi, mussels and beach worms.
 As G. tricuspidata matures, they congregate in large shoals and the adults form 'runs' from estuarine waters and coastal lakes into the sea.
 The fish spawn in the surf zone and mouths of estuaries, spawning takes place in the winter.

 The species schools during the daytime, and at night hides in sheltered areas, camouflaging themselves by turning a brown colour.